Mobile App Design

 In participatory music practices, the act of watching, then playing to movement, is a fundamental skill that starts being developed the second a student picks up an instrument.

-In testing out these musical visualizations, I found there was a hard limit as to the information eyes can handle.
+In testing out these visualizations, I found there was a hard limit as to the information eyes can handle.
 Too many contrasting colors, rotating shapes, or strong colors resulted, perhaps predictably, in several seizure-related criticisms.

 Music moves in a circular form.
 Rhythms, phrases, melodies, themes- all repeat throughout a single song.
 The circular shape of the notation not only successfully communicated this idea, but gave new players a sense of safety and encouragement–knowing that if they messed up a part, it would just come right back around in a few seconds.